KohDingYuan/portfolio/README.md

             <h3>Solution Architecture</h3>
             <img src="./assets/images/uni_teamproj_arch.png" alt="Uni Team Project Architecture Design" />
             <br>
-            <p>The solution architecture integrates a mobile application, a web-based dashboard, and a backend database to streamline the travel survey process.
+            <p class="text-justify">The solution architecture integrates a mobile application, a web-based dashboard, and a backend database to streamline the travel survey process.
 The mobile app enables users to track travel data via GPS, complete dynamically generated surveys, and store local data temporarily for offline access.
 It also includes features like reward points redemption to incentivize participation.<br><br>The web dashboard provides staff with tools for data analysis, survey and account management, and a geographical information display.
 It serves as the interface between the mobile app and the backend, hosting APIs for seamless data transmission.
 The backend database, hosted on AWS using Amazon RDS and Microsoft SQL Server, securely stores and organizes collected user data, ensuring administrators can maintain and manage the system effectively.</p>
         </details>
     </details>
 </div>